uranusjr/setl/README.rst

 ====

-Setl (pronounced like *settle*) is a simple way to work with PEP 518 projects with Setuptools ad the backend.
+Setl (pronounced like *settle*) is a simple way to work with PEP 518 projects with Setuptools as the backend.

 The interface is strongly influenced by Flit_.
 Currently a proof of concept.